 It’s not useful today to compare the sticker price of two schools.
 Instead, families need to compare based on Expected Family Contribution (EFC), which is the amount a particular school expects the family to contribute based on income, assets, and number of students in the household.
 This must be individualized because schools ask different questions and apply different valuations to come to a final EFC.
 Most public schools rely on the Free Application for Federal Student Aid (FAFSA).
 Many private schools use the College Board’s CSS Profile.

-The second difference to note is treatment of gifts the household receives, which are counted as income on the CSS.
+The second difference to note is the treatment of gifts the household receives, which are counted as income on the CSS.
 Parents are expected to contribute 47% of net income toward college.
 This means a gift to a freshman or their parents can scuttle their chances of aid in subsequent years.
 This can include distributions from grandparent-owned 529 accounts and direct payments of tuition.
 If the student is receiving need-based financial aid, gifts are best delayed until after their final aid package.
-If the student is has no need-based aid to lose, we suggest direct payment to the school for anything over the IRS gift exclusion** to avoid gift tax.
+If the student has no need-based aid to lose, we suggest direct payment to the school for anything over the IRS gift exclusion** to avoid gift tax.
+Direct payment of tuition to institutions is not considered a gift, which represents massive estate reduction potential for households potentially subject to estate tax reform.

 Assets are also treated differently on the FAFSA and the multiple methods of using the CSS.
 Parental retirement assets are excluded, which is a welcome surprise to our clients who aggressively fund retirement accounts.
 Rental properties in name are penalized on the FAFSA; this is another reason why investment real estate should be separated legally.
 In both cases, student assets receive worse treatment than parental assets.
 However, in most cases we see where the student has substantial assets, the parent’s income precludes them from financial aid.
 A future commentary will argue for assets in the student’s name for tax purposes.

-*Some schools use CSS and exclude the non-custodial parent (e.g. Chicago, Georgia Tech, Sewanee in 2019) see https://profile.collegeboard.org/profile/ppi/participatingInstitutions.aspx
+*Some schools use CSS and exclude the non-custodial parent (e.g. Chicago, Georgia Tech, Vanderbilt in 2022-2023) see https://profile.collegeboard.org/profile/ppi/participatingInstitutions.aspx

 - College Board Database Search https://bigfuture.collegeboard.org/college-search